TraceRicochet/sampy/docs/high-level-architecture.md

-# High-Level Architecture of Weez CLI
+# High-Level Architecture of Sampy

 The application follows a modular architecture typical of Node.js CLI tools:

-## 1. Entry Point: bin/weez.js
+## 1. Entry Point: bin/sampy.js

-This is the actual executable that runs when a user types `weez` in their terminal.
+This is the actual executable that runs when a user types `sampy` in their terminal.
 Despite looking simple, it's crucial because:

 - It has the shebang line (`#!/usr/bin/env node`) that tells the system to execute it with Node.js
-- It's referenced in your package.json's `bin` field, which is what makes the `weez` command available
+- It's referenced in your package.json's `bin` field, which is what makes the `sampy` command available
 - It imports and initializes the core components of your application
 - It sets up the Commander.js framework which handles command-line parsing